 The Company's strategy is to develop new and life-changing treatments for patients.
 The Company is targeting ECM dysfunction with its world-leading expertise in amine oxidase chemistry to develop novel medicines for blood cancers and conditions linked to inflammation and fibrosis.
-This strategy involves advancing a pipeline of development assets through clinical development to the point where it can enter into collaborative partnerships and strategic alliances with other life science companies to advance the programs and enable the Company to maintain its financial and operational capacity and continue the development of other pipeline assets.
-The Company does so using its internal development resources but also in conjunction with a number of contract research organisations and external research collaborators.
+This strategy involves advancing a pipeline of development assets through clinical development to the point where it can enter into collaborative partnerships and strategic alliances with other life science companies to advance the programs and enable the Company does so using its internal development resources but also in conjunction with a number of contract research organisations and external research collaborators.
 Specifically, the Company will aim to partner new drugs at the phase 1 or phase 2 stage of development, but does not plan to undertake extensive and expensive phase 3 clinical trials or regulatory approval and reimbursement processes.
-The intention is that these stages of development and commercialisation will be the responsibility of partners.
-The expenses associated with new drug development are comparatively small in the early stages compared to the clinical development phase and the costs only increase as the results of research work justifies advancing the specific project towards the clinic.
+The intention is that these stages of development are comparatively small in the early stages compared to the clinical development phase and the costs only increase as the results of research work justifies advancing the specific project towards the clinic.